 Initiatives for SNS Risks

-Individuals can now easily distribute information with the rise in popularity of social media (SNS).
+Individuals can now easily distribute information with the rise in popularity of SNS.
 However, we see the instances when negative information spreads widely through SNS and damages corporate value.

-The Suntory Group is conducting activities to make employees more sensitive to SNS risks (awareness raising through e-learning, seminars and an SNS usage guidebook, etc.) by formulating various standards and guidelines for use of SNS, discovering risks as early as possible, and launching response systems to lessen the SNS risks.
+The Suntory Group is conducting activities to make employees more sensitive to SNS risks (awareness raising through e-learning, group seminars and promoting use of various education tool, etc.) by formulating various standards and guidelines for use of SNS, discovering risks as early as possible, and launching response systems to lessen the SNS risks.

 Support of the My Number System

 We have put in place measures to properly manage personal information safely at each Group company as deemed necessary for identifiable personal information (My Number System) introduced in 2016.
 We have confirmed that our subcontractors have put these measures in place as well.